pcurry/gaia/README.md

 - exports panda datadframe as gaia_query_results.csv

 punch list / road map for continued development:
-- ingest .csv file of stars which appeared in Gaia DR1 and/or DR2 but not in DR3 (including gal-lat, gal-lon, parallax, G-Mag)
 - include special handling where no G-Mag value is present from Gaia dataset
 - query SIMBAD to cross-match Gaia designations with Star Names and Spectral Classifications, add as columns to Panda data frame
 - include handling of when SIMBAD has no cross-matched entries